harukins/harukins.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Haruki Nishimura's website!
+I am a Machine Learning Research Scientist at Toyota Research Institute.
-I am a Ph.D. student at Stanford University, currently in my final year, advised by Prof. [Mac Schwager](https://web.stanford.edu/~schwager/) in [Multi-Robot Systems Lab](https://msl.stanford.edu/).
+Prior to joining TRI, I was a Ph.D. student at Stanford University, advised by Prof. [Mac Schwager](https://web.stanford.edu/~schwager/) in
+[Multi-Robot Systems Lab](https://msl.stanford.edu/).
 I am passionate about making mobility systems safer and more reliable in the upcoming era of automation.
-I develop advanced trajectory planning algorithms for mobile robots that must interactively operate without failure under perceptual, dynamic, and model uncertainty.
-Those algorithms leverage tools from numerical optimization, optimal decision/control theory, probabilistic inference, and machine/reinforcement learning.
+I develop advanced trajectory planning and learning algorithms for mobile robots that must interactively operate without failure under perceptual, dynamic, and model uncertainty.
+Those algorithms leverage tools from numerical optimization, optimal decision/control theory, probabilistic inference, and reinforcement learning.
 This [TechXplore article](https://techxplore.com/news/2020-10-framework-safety-robots-crowded-environments.html) can be a nice introduction to get a feel for the kind of research that I do.